codeRSH/codeRSH.github.io/_posts/2023-06-21-evening-routine-advice.md

 permalink: /blog/evening-advice
 ---

 Following is some advice I captured while hearing podcast from Mel Robbins.
+I found it useful so I thought I might just share it with you as well.

 She says the Perfect Morning Routine starts with fixing your Evening Routine.
-So here are some of her tips :
+Here are some of her tips :

 - **3-2-1 Rule:**
 	- 3 hours before sleep : Stop eating/ drinking